The money model

 |---|---|---|

-The buy-to-par gap is the platform spread — about 40% on the example rates above.
-It's the platform's margin, and it funds fees, payment processing, reserves, and operating costs.
-The spread is taken once, at purchase, and never mixed into the cash held to back users.
+The buy-to-par gap is the platform spread, about 40% on the example rates above — the platform’s margin, which funds fees, payment processing, reserves, and operating costs.
+It is taken once, at purchase, and never mixed into the cash held to back users.

-A Rate is stored as exact integers — { rate, scale, rateId } — with the multiplier rate / 10^scale (so rate: 5n, scale: 3 is $0.005 per credit).
+A Rate is stored as exact integers ({ rate, scale, rateId }) with the multiplier rate / 10^scale (so rate: 5n, scale: 3 is $0.005 per credit).
 The rateId names the exact rate.
 That lets a transaction record which rate it used, and lets a payout saga lock to one.
-Conversion floors: usd_minor = floor(credit_minor × rate / 10^scale).
+Conversion rounds in the safe direction per call site: payouts and the solvency check round down (convertFloor), while a top-up rounds its gross and backing up (convertCeil) so held cash always covers the solvency valuation.

 The invariant: buy ≥ par ≥ payout

-buy ≥ par is what keeps the platform's margin non-negative.
-A top-up values the buyer's cash at buy and the backing held in trust at par.
-It recognizes the difference as USD revenue, added as a posting line only when it's positive.
+buy ≥ par is what keeps the platform’s margin non-negative.
+A top-up values the buyer’s cash at buy and the backing held in trust at par.
+The difference is recognized as USD revenue, added as a posting line only when positive.
 If buy ever dropped below par, that difference would go negative and a purchase would book a loss.

-par ≥ payout (in practice payout = par) ties the creator's cash-out to the same value the platform reserved.
-It's why a credit earned is redeemable for exactly the dollars set aside for it.
-That's what solvency checks: real USD in trust covers every spendable credit valued at par.
+par ≥ payout (in practice payout = par) ties the seller’s cash-out — the creator payout, in marketplace terms — to the same value the platform reserved.
+That’s what solvency checks: real USD in trust covers every spendable credit valued at par.
+It is enforced where the payout is priced: requestPayout refuses a payout rate above par with CONFIG_INVALID, and the USD quote it stores is exactly what the rail is paid and the ledger posts.

-You won't find a "purchase fee" anywhere in the code, and that's by design.
-The spread is realized by the split at top-up, not by a deduction.
+There is no “purchase fee” anywhere in the code.
+The spread is realized by the split at top-up.
 Because cash is valued at buy going in and backing at par, the margin just falls out of buy − par.

-The marketplace fee on a sale is a different thing entirely, and not part of the money model.
-How a sale's price splits into recipient shares and platform revenue is the pricing policy's job.
+The marketplace fee on a sale sits outside the money model entirely.
+How a sale’s price splits into recipient shares and platform revenue is the pricing policy’s job.
 You can see the balanced Legs it produces in accounts and double-entry.

 What relies on it